alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 independenceDay1990.toDateString()    // 'Sat Jul 14 1990'
 ```

-Oops!
-Our program now thinks Independence Day 1990 was on July 14.
+**Oops!** Our program now thinks Independence Day 1990 was on July 14.
+This is a problem.
+What's the solution?

 # Constants: Variables that Aren't Variable